$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning: Introduction

-Our key contributions are as follows: \textbf{(1)} We extend the continuized framework~\cite{even2021continuized} to the non-convex setting, in order to obtain a neat framework to describe asynchronous decentralized DL training. \textbf{(2)} We propose a novel and simple continuized mechanism which allows to significantly improve communication efficiency in challenging settings, which we name \acid. \textbf{(3)} We demonstrate that our method effectively minimizes the gap between centralized settings in environments hosting up to 64 asynchronous GPUs. \textbf{(4)} Our code is implemented in Pytorch \cite{Pytorch2019}, and can be found as an opensource implementation: \href{https://github.com/AdelNabli/A2CiD2}{https://github.com/AdelNabli/A2CiD2}. \if False \begin{itemize} \item We propose a novel dynamic that decouples parameter updates using Poisson Process dynamics.\Edouard{be more precise on the conribution} \item We incorporate a simple continuous momentum term that accelerates communication by introducing the concept of graph resistance. \Edouard{be more precise on the conribution} \item We provide convergence guarantees for both strongly-convex and non-convex smooth settings. \item We demonstrate state-of-the-art asynchronous decentralized results on the CIFAR-10 benchmark. \item We show, using ImageNet, that our method effectively minimizes the gap between centralized settings in environments hosting up to 64 asynchronous GPUs with large batch sizes. \item Through ablation experiments, we showcase that the introduction of continuous momentum significantly reduces the consensus distance during training. \item In the interest of promoting reproducibility, we will release an open-source implementation of our method upon the publication of this paper, and is included with the submission.
+Our key contributions are as follows: \textbf{(1)} We extend the continuized framework~\cite{even2021continuized} to the non-convex setting, in order to obtain a neat framework to describe asynchronous decentralized DL training. \textbf{(2)} This framework allows us to refine the analysis of a baseline asynchronous decentralized optimization algorithm. \textbf{(3)} We propose a novel and simple continuized momentum which allows to significantly improve communication efficiency in challenging settings, which we name \acid. \textbf{(4)} We demonstrate that our method effectively minimizes the gap between centralized settings in environments hosting up to 64 asynchronous GPUs. \textbf{(5)} Our code is implemented in Pytorch \cite{Pytorch2019}, remove locks put on previous asynchronous implementations by circumventing their deadlocks, and can be found in an open-source repository: \href{https://github.com/AdelNabli/ACiD}{https://github.com/AdelNabli/ACiD}. \if False \begin{itemize} \item We propose a novel dynamic that decouples parameter updates using Poisson Process dynamics.\Edouard{be more precise on the conribution} \item We incorporate a simple continuous momentum term that accelerates communication by introducing the concept of graph resistance. \Edouard{be more precise on the conribution} \item We provide convergence guarantees for both strongly-convex and non-convex smooth settings. \item We demonstrate state-of-the-art asynchronous decentralized results on the CIFAR-10 benchmark. \item We show, using ImageNet, that our method effectively minimizes the gap between centralized settings in environments hosting up to 64 asynchronous GPUs with large batch sizes. \item Through ablation experiments, we showcase that the introduction of continuous momentum significantly reduces the consensus distance during training. \item In the interest of promoting reproducibility, we will release an open-source implementation of our method upon the publication of this paper, and is included with the submission.
 Our code is implemented in Pytorch \cite{Pytorch2019}, and can be found in the supplementary materials. \end{itemize} \fi

 This paper is structured as follows: Sec. \ref{model-decentralized} outlines our model for asynchronous decentralized learning, while Sec. \ref{dynamic} discusses the training dynamic used to optimize our Deep models.
 Sec. \ref{theory} offers a comprehensive theoretical analysis of our method, which is validated empirically in Sec. \ref{numeric}.